The Mediterranean vs American Diet

 There are a lot of misconceptions about the Mediterranean diet and how Italians eat.

-But after examining the major differences of the Mediterranean diet vs American diet, hopefully, some of those misconceptions have been dispelled.
+But after examining the major differences between the Mediterranean diet compared to the American diet, hopefully, some of those misconceptions have been dispelled.

 Americans tend to think that the Italian diet is made up mainly of pizza, pasta, wine, cannoli, and gelato – but the truth is, many Italians only eat pizza and drink wine a few times a week – usually on the weekend.